Summary of significant accounting policies

 Current investments are initially recognized at fair value plus any directly attributable transaction costs.
 Subsequent to initial recognition, they are measured at amortized cost using the effective interest method.
 Deposits with banks with a maturity between 3 and 12 months are classified as current investments.

 Cash and cash equivalents

 Cash and cash equivalents comprise cash at banks and in hand and deposits held at call with banks with a maturity of less than three months at inception.
 Bank overdrafts are included in current liabilities.
-Cash and cash equivalents are measured at nominal value.
+Cash and cash equivalents are measured at fair value.

 Non-current assets and disposal groups held for sale

-Non-current assets and disposal groups (assets and liabilities relating to an activity that is to be sold) are classified as ‘held for sale’ if their carrying amount is to be recovered principally through a sales transaction rather than through continuing use.
+Non-current assets and disposal groups (assets and liabilities relating to an activity that is to be sold) are classified as 'held for sale' if their carrying amount is to be recovered principally through a sales transaction rather than through continuing use.
 The reclassification takes place when the assets are available for immediate sale and the sale is highly probable.
 These conditions are usually met as from the date on which a letter of intent or agreement to sell is ready for signing.
 Non-current assets held for sale and disposal groups are measured at the lower of carrying amount and fair value less costs to sell.
 Non-current assets held for sale are not depreciated or amortized.
-For transparency, non-current assets and disposal groups that will be contributed to joint ventures are reported separately from other assets and liabilities held for sale.
+For transparency, non-current assets and disposal groups that will contribute to joint ventures are reported separately from other assets and liabilities held for sale.